Tracailer: An Efficient Trajectory Planner for Tractor-Trailer Robots in Unstructured Environments: Conclusion

 In this paper, we propose a new trajectory representation for tractor-trailer robot.
 Based on it, we formulate the motion planning problem as an optimization problem which can be simplified and efficiently solved by numerical algorithm.
 Using SDF as environment representation and proposing a multi-terminal path searching method, we achieved more efficient trajectory generation for tractor-trailer robots in unstructured environments.

 In the future, we will further improve the adaptability of our algorithms to cope with more dynamic environments.
-In addition, integrating machine learning and embodied intelligence technologies to achieve smarter autonomous navigation, such as allowing tractor-trailer robots to acquire semantic information using GRB cameras to have more interaction with real-world environments, is also a promising direction to explore.
+In addition, integrating technologies from machine learning or graphics to achieve smarter autonomous navigation, such as allowing tractor-trailer robots to acquire semantic information using GRB cameras to have more interaction with real-world environments, or minimizing sweep volume of the trajectory for reducing collision risk\cite{xlh_swept} are also promising directions to explore.
 Through these efforts, we believe that the application prospects for tractor-trailer robots in various transportation and logistics tasks will become even more expansive.